cloudfoundry-attic/hm9000/README.md

 - `sender_nats_stop_subject`:  The NATS subject for HM9000's stop messages.
 Set to `"hm9000.stop"`.

-- `sender_message_limit_per_dea`:  The maximum number of messages the sender should send per dea per invocation.
-Set to 4
+- `sender_message_limit`:  The maximum number of messages the sender should send per invocation.
+Set to 30.

-- `number_of_deas`:  The number of deployed DEAs.
-Used by the sender to limit how many messages are sent per invocation.
-Set by BOSH.

 - `sender_polling_interval_in_heartbeats`:  The time period in heartbeat units between sender invocations when using `hm9000 send --poll`.
 Set to 1.